Bio3SS/Bio3SS.github.io/final.md

 title: Final exam
 ---

 {% comment %}
+REVIEW test issues from FB and post warnings
+{% endcomment %}

+{% comment %}
 The final exam will be at 9 AM on Tuesday 11 April.
 It will last two hours.